Planning your studies

 The first three years of these two courses are identical.

-H345 Bachelor of Psychology is designed to enable students to complete a four year sequence in psychology that complies with requirements for provisional registration as a psychologist with the Psychology Board of Australia and also for associate membership of the Australian Psychological Society (APS).
+H345 Bachelor of Psychology (Honours) is designed to enable students to complete a four year sequence in psychology that complies with requirements for provisional registration as a psychologist with the Psychology Board of Australia and also for associate membership of the Australian Psychological Society (APS).
 It is comprised of the three-year undergraduate major sequence in psychology and the fourth year Honours program in psychology which are currently offered separately.
 Due to the stringent requirements of entry to an Honours year and the requirements for registration, students who do not attain the progression standards will exit with a three-year award, the Bachelor of Psychological Science.

 Students who successfully complete H344 Bachelor of Psychological Science are also eligible to apply for entry into the fourth year Honours Program, H452 Bachelor of Psychological Science (Honours), or H650 Graduate Diploma of Psychology.